yt-dlp-gui/yt-dlp/README.md

 Use at Your Own Risk: The software is delivered "as-is" for use in testing and learning environments.

+This repository does not promote the illegal downloading of content.
+Use of this tool must strictly comply with the **Terms of Service** of the platforms consulted and the intellectual property laws of each country.
+The developer is not responsible for any misuse of this educational script by third parties.

 <center>
   <h2>🚀 Technical Requirements</h1>